Understanding Your First Responder

 The S.H.A.R.E.
 Family program is a highly interactive workshop rooted in stress education.
 Topics such as: identifying stress patterns, PTSD, stress management, family dynamics and peer support will be covered.
 This program is open and encouraged for all adult family members and spouses of First Responders.
 The program is also open to all non-First Responder personnel such as: Chaplains, City Officials, Clinicians, Administrators, and HealthCare personnel.

-Please review the below trailor to Code 9's documentary 'Code 9 Officer Needs Assistance' to get an idea of the quality of training you and your agency will be getting!
+Please review the below trailor to Code 9's documentary 'Code 9 Officer Needs Assistance' to get an idea of the quality of training you will be getting!

 Code 9 Officer Needs Assistance